An ADMM Based Framework for AutoML Pipeline Configuration: ADMM with different solvers for the sub-problems

 \section{ADMM with different solvers for the sub-problems}

 We wish to demonstrate that our ADMM based scheme is not a single AutoML algorithm but rather a framework that can be used to mix and match different existing (and future new) black-box solvers.
-First we demonstrate the ability to plug in different solvers for the continuous black-box optimization involved in problem (10) ($\btheta$-min on the active set).
+First we demonstrate the ability to plug in different solvers for the continuous black-box optimization involved in problem (10) (\ref{eq: theta_min} on the active set).
 We consider a search space containing $39$ \texttt{scikit-learn} \citep{scikit_learn} ML algorithms allowing for over $6000$ algorithm combinations.
 The 4 different modules and the algorithms (along with their number and types of hyper-parameters) in each of those modules is listed in Table \ref{table:search-space-hpo-subopts} in section \ref{asec:hposubopt-search-space} of the supplement.
-For the solvers, we consider random search (\texttt{RND}), an off-the-shelf Gaussian process based Bayesian optimization \citep{williams2006gaussian} using \texttt{scikit-optimize}\footnotemark (\texttt{BO}), our implementation of a Gaussian process based Bayesian optimization (\texttt{BO*})(see section \ref{asec:gpopt} in the supplement for details), and \texttt{RBFOpt} \citep{costa2018rbfopt}.
-We use a randomized algorithm selection scheme ($\bz$-min) -- from each functional module, we randomly select an algorithm from the set of choices, and return the best combination found.
+For the solvers, we consider random search (\texttt{RND}), an off-the-shelf Gaussian process based Bayesian optimization \citep{williams2006gaussian} using \texttt{scikit-optimize} (\texttt{BO}), our implementation of a Gaussian process based Bayesian optimization (\texttt{BO*})(see section \ref{asec:gpopt} in the supplement for details), and \texttt{RBFOpt} \citep{costa2018rbfopt}.
+We use a randomized algorithm selection scheme \eqref{eq: z_step} -- from each functional module, we randomly select an algorithm from the set of choices, and return the best combination found.
 The penalty parameter $\rho$ for the augmented Lagrangian term in ADMM is set $1.0$ throughout this evaluation.

 We present results for 5 of the datasets in the form of convergence plots showing the incumbent objective (the best objective value found till now) against the wall clock time.
-Here $t_{\max} = 2048, n = 128, R = 10.$ The results are presented in figure \ref{fig:hposubopts}.
+Here $t_{\max} = 2048, n = 128, R = 10.$ The results are presented in figures \ref{fig:hposubopts} \& \ref{fig:hposubopts-iqr}.
 The results indicate that the relative performance of the black-box solvers vary between data sets.
-However, our goal here is not to say which is best, but rather to demonstrate that our proposed ADMM based scheme is capable of utilizing any solver for the $\btheta$-min sub-problem (Theorem 1; black-box optimization with continuous variables and analytic constraints) to search over a large space.
+However, our goal here is not to say which is best, but rather to demonstrate that our proposed ADMM based scheme is capable of utilizing any solver for the \eqref{eq: theta_min} sub-problem to search over a large space pipeline configurations.